-ISTE members who are ready to lead the way on digital citizenship can join Watson and Paddock for their ISTE Expert Webinar, “Digital Empowerment: Everyone is a Digital Leader,” on Jan.
-31.
+Watson and Paddock offer advice on how you can lead the way on digital citizenship in their recorded ISTE Expert Webinar, “Digital Empowerment: Everyone is a Digital Leader,” which covers:

-- Get tips for leading the way on digital citizenship.
+- Tips for leading the way on digital citizenship.

-- Learn about the new lens on digital citizenship.
+- And explanation of the new lens on digital citizenship.

-- Hear about ways to help students become digital leaders.
+- Ways to help students become digital leaders.